wg-osr/walkerga.github.io/_posts/2020-11-10-extra-rules.md

 ## Elemental Effects

 <details markdown="1">
-<summary>When you would roll elemental damage, you can replace a damage die with one of the following effects.</summary>
+<summary>When you would roll elemental damage, you can replace a damage die with one of these effects.</summary>

 - <ins>Acid:</ins> negate armor for a round.
 - <ins>Cold:</ins> prevent movement for a round.